yosp313/Swift-Find/Readme.md

 - [] Implement adding products to cart\
 - [] Allow user to delete products from the cart\
 - [] Implement payment using Stripe API\
+- [] Make all the routes need authentication
 - [] Add a user form to leave a review on the website after purchasing (optional)

 ## License